PsCustomObject/PsCustomObject.github.io/_posts/2020-08-08-PowerShell-Export-Registry-Key.md

 excerpt: "In this post we will explore how we can use PowerShell to check existence of a specific registry key and how to export them either in CSV or XML format"
 categories:
   - PowerShell
-  - HowTo
 tags:
   - PowerShell
+  - Code Snippets
-  - Performance Tips
+  - Useful functions

 header:
     teaser: "/assets/images/WindowsRegistry.png"